espinozajoylyn/espinozajoylyn/README.md

 <h1>Hi, I'm Joy! <br/><a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a></h1>
 Welcome to my portfolio!
 I’m Joy, a detail-oriented IT professional with hands-on experience in technical support, real-time analytics, and customer service.
-I specialize in identifying security vulnerabilities, troubleshooting hardware/software challenges, and supporting medical imaging systems.
+I specialise in identifying security vulnerabilities, troubleshooting hardware and software challenges, and supporting various systems.
 I’m passionate about learning more and expanding my expertise in cybersecurity.

 <h2>👨‍💻 Cybersecurity Projects:</h2>